x42bn6/sandbox/we-say-things-bulba-interview.md

 - Grateful for all the hard truths over the years in retrospect

 ### To TI8 (01:32:00)
-- Roles were utterly messed-up when he joined
+- Roles were utterly messed-up when he joined [ed: This was Arteezy, Fear, offlane Sumail, Cr1t- and Misery]
 - Team did not get along
 - Shuffle: Added s4 and Fly
 - Post-shuffle, the egos were low, and everyone was humble, considering the team's struggles that year
 - Coaching-wise, thought this was the best team he'd been on that could win TI in the last few years
-- Lots of respect for Fly: loyal friend [ed: his words, not mine], very easy to talk to, very smart - just a really good person as a whole
+- Lots of respect for Fly: loyal friend [ed: his words, not mine], very easy to talk to, and very smart - just a really good person as a whole
 - 3rd at TI8 - clearly not bad, but disappointing as our strategies were good and everyone was playing well
 - Didn't think much of OG at TI8 (nobody did).
 But TI9 OG - god-tier team
 - Big decision - continue as coach or go back to playing?
 He had offers to go back playing